Bachelor of Technology/Bachelor of Education (Secondary)Bachelors Double Degree

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-- Permission to undertake a professional experience placement will at all times be at the discretion of the Head of School of Education.
+Permission to undertake a professional experience placement will be at the discretion of the Dean of Education.

 Your course progression is in the recommended order you should complete your course in.
 It is important that you follow this to ensure you meet the course requirements.
 For further assistance see How to Enrol in Units using My Enrolment.